IOConcept/Guessthatnumber/README.md

 # Guess That Number
+here's a brief summary of the current version of the game:

-This is a number guessing game where the player has to guess a randomly generated number within a specified range.
-The player can choose from three range options: 1 to 1000, 1 to 100000, or 1 to 1000000.
-The game keeps track of the player's score, which is the number of attempts it takes for them to correctly guess the number.
-If the player is unable to guess the number within 10 attempts, they have the option to cheat by getting the correct answer.
-However, if the player chooses to cheat, their score will not be recorded on the leaderboard.
-Invalid inputs are caught and do not count towards the player's score.
-The game also displays a leaderboard of the top scores for each range option.
+Guess the Number is a game where the player tries to guess a randomly generated number within a specified range.
+The player is prompted to enter their name and choose a range from three options: 1-1000, 1-100000, or 1-1000000.
+The game then generates a random number within that range and prompts the player to make a guess.
+The player has up to 10 attempts to guess the number, and if they fail, they can choose to cheat and reveal the number.
+The game keeps track of the player's score by recording the number of attempts it takes to guess the number.
+The player can play the game multiple times, and the leaderboard keeps track of the top scores for each range.
+The game can be played as a dialog box or on the website itself.

+MARKETING

 Welcome to "Guess the Number"!